Telmisartan and Hydrochlorothiazide

 How Supplied/Storage and Handling

-Store at 20° to 25°C (68° to 77°F); excursions permitted to 15 to 30°C (59 to 86°F) [See USP Controlled Room Temperature].
-Tablets should not be removed from blisters until immediately before administration.
+Store at 20° to 25°C (68° to 77°F); excursions permitted between 15°C and 30°C (59°F and 86°F) [see USP Controlled Room Temperature].
+Protect from moisture.
+Tablets should not be removed from containers and blisters until immediately before administration.

 Patient Counseling Information